fspadmin/FSP-Website/sites/all/modules/ckeditor/README.txt

 Help & Contribution
 -------------------
-If you are looking for more information, have any trouble in configuration or if you found an issue, please visit the official project page: http://drupal.org/project/ckeditor
+If you are looking for more information, have any trouble with the configuration of the module or if you found an issue, please visit the official project page: http://drupal.org/project/ckeditor

 Having problems?
 Take a look at the list of common problems when installing CKEditor: